romeerez/orchid-orm/packages/docs/src/guide/columns-overview.md

 }))
 ```

-When using ORM, define columns in a such way:
+When using ORM, define columns in such way:

 ```ts
 // see ORM docs about defining Model